lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Help with RSP development by suggesting new RSP features via `GitHub issues <https://github.com/rubin-dp0/Support>`_, or by communicating directly with the Rubin `Users Committee <https://www.lsst.org/scientists/users-committee>`_ to advocate for the tools that you need for your LSST science goals.

 **Share your experiences with Rubin Observatory staff.**
-Post about your DP0 investigations in the `Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category of the Community Forum, so Rubin Observatory staff can see how users are doing science with the RSP.
+Post about your DP0 investigations in the `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_, so Rubin Observatory staff can see how users are doing science with the RSP.

 Extend the benefits of DP0 in the science community